redhat-cop/edge.image_mode/README.md

 ## Licensing

-GNU General Public License v3.0 or later.
+BSD-3-Clause

-See [LICENSE](https://www.gnu.org/licenses/gpl-3.0.txt) to see the full text.
+See [LICENSE](https://opensource.org/license/BSD-3-clause) to see the full text.